spilehx/hx-simple-web-multiplayer-server/README.md

 			trace("New message!");
 			trace(message.data);
 		}

-		private function sendData(){
+		private function sendDirectPrivateMesssage(userID:String){
-			// send a message using a function like this.
+			// send a direct message using a function like this.
 			// you can send anything,
 			// but be aware that whilst being sent it will be turned into json
 			// here is a random example